ystia/yorc/doc/secured.rst

 Generate certificates signed by your CA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You need to generate certificates for all the software component to be secured (Consul, Yorc, Alien4Cloud).
+You need to generate certificates for all the software component to be secured (Consul agents, Yorc servers, Alien4Cloud).

-Use the commands below for each component instance (where <IP> represents host's IP address used to connect to):
+Use the commands below for each component instance (where <IP> represents IP address used to connect to the component).
+Replace ``comp`` by a string of your choise for each of the components to be secured.

 .. code-block:: bash